pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - **Barrage Infector**
   - These are rarer than usual and are even rarer on Escort.
 - **Scalebramble**
   - These are rarer than usual and are banned on Escort.
+Only one can spawn per mission.
 - **Warden Bomber**
   - These are pink Goo Bombers added from MEV.
 These spawn 8 Mactera Spawn upon aggro and they heal them and all other types of Mactera similar to a Warden.
 It does not attack, it only heals.